vega-holdings/xfun/README.md

 - **Non-Intrusive**: Seamlessly integrates with Twitter's existing UI

 ### 🚫 **Block Tools**
-- **Auto-Block**: Automatically block accounts based on keywords in usernames/display names
+- **Auto-Block**: Automatically block accounts based on keywords or emojis in usernames/display names
-- **Mass Actions**: Block or mute all users who liked/retweeted specific posts
+- **Bulk Blocking**: Block or mute all users who retweeted or quote tweeted specific posts
+- **Multi-API Support**: Handles Twitter's multiple API calls for long retweeter lists
 - **List Management**: Block all members of a Twitter list
 - **Follower Management**: Block all followers of a specific account
 - **Rate Limited**: Smart request limiting to avoid API throttling